syncfusion-content/wpf-docs/wpf/DateTimePicker/Overview.md

 documentation: ug
 ---

-# Overview the feature sets of DateTimeEdit control
+# Overview of WPF DateTimePicker (DateTimeEdit)

 The [DateTimeEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeEdit.html) allows you to quickly navigate and select dates using months, years, and decades of calendar.
-The **DateTimeEdit** comprises text box and a dropdown with calendar and clock to pick or edit a date with time.
+The `DateTimeEdit` comprises text box and a dropdown with calendar and clock to pick or edit a date with time.
 It supports data binding, null value, maximum and minimum dates, date validation, watermark, culture and much more.
 It also provides flexible options for displaying the date-time according to the format required, as well as many customization options to enhance its appearance.

 ![Overview of DateTimeEdit control](Overview_images/overview.png)